-Swiss minister wants an end to Russia sanctions - SWI swissinfo.ch
+Swiss minister wants an end to Russia sanctions

 Switzerland did not impose sanctions against Russia but tries to block any attempts to circumvent the sanctions via Switzerland.

-Schneider-Ammann said in a further interview with the Nordwestschweiz newspaper group that a few sectors had gained an advantage through this, but “the overall balance is clearly negative”.
+Schneider-Ammann said in a further interview with the Nordwestschweizexternal link newspaper group that a few sectors had gained an advantage through this, but “the overall balance is clearly negative”.

 He said he would have liked to discuss the Russia sanctions with Donald Trump, who will be inaugurated as US president on Friday, when they spoke on the phone in December (when Schneider-Ammann held the rotating Swiss presidency), “but there was not enough time”.